The best hotels in Baghdad

 Also avoid hotels that only show exterior photos and lobby shots on their listings.
 In Baghdad more than most cities, the gap between how a facade looks and what the room delivers is wide.
 Look for properties with real room photos and recent reviews from 2024 onward.
 The city has changed fast and older reviews from 2019-2022 often describe a hotel that's either improved significantly or declined.

-Baghdad's best neighborhoods
+Baghdad's best hotel regions

 Karrada and Mansour are where most visitors should start looking.
 Karrada gives you proximity to restaurants and the Tigris, Mansour gives you quieter streets and better mid-range value.